owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-nft_data.md

 ### Deploy Common

-If you are deploying to a new chain, or fresh ganache blockchain, the common beacon proxies and implementations need to be deployed first.
+If you are deploying to a new chain, or a fresh ganache blockchain, the common [beacon proxies](https://docs.owlprotocol.xyz/contracts/advanced/contract-deployment#beacon-proxy) and implementations need to be deployed first.

 We enable this by passing `--deployCommon=true` into the deployment command.
 Don't worry if you forget to remove this flag later.
 Our deployer always deploys the beacons to the same addresses.
 Therefore, the deployer will skip deploying beacons if they already exist.